Histadrut

 Established in December 1920 in Mandatory Palestine, it soon became one of the most powerful institutions in the Yishuv (the body of Jewish residents in the region prior to the establishment of the state).
 Today, it has 800,000 members.

 History

 The Histadrut was founded in December 1920 in Haifa to look out for the interests of Jewish workers.
 Until 1920, Ahdut HaAvoda and Hapoel Hatzair had been unable to set up a unified workers organisation.
 In 1920, Third Aliyah immigrants founded Gdud HaAvoda and demanded a unified organization for all Jewish workers, which led to the establishment of the Histadrut.
 At the end of 1921 David Ben-Gurion was elected as Secretary.
 Membership grew from 4,400 in 1920 and to 8,394 members in 1922.

+In 1926 the Histadrut supported an art studio in Tel Aviv.
 By 1927, the Histadrut had around 22,000 members, accounting for 68% of the Jewish workforce in Mandatory Palestine.
 In 1939, its membership stood at about 100,000, or about 75% of the Jewish workforce.